-DiPietro Library is committed to the purchase of information resources in all appropriate formats.
+DiPietro Library is committed to purchasing information resources in a variety of formats.
 As responsible stewards of the library collection, Franklin Pierce University librarians monitor collection needs with the intent of providing the best possible access to information and service to patrons.
-The University Librarian, who has ultimate responsibility for all purchase decisions, annually allocates the information resources budget for print and electronic resources.
+The University Librarian, who has ultimate responsibility for all purchasing decisions, annually allocates the information resources budget for print and electronic resources.
 Because the university stresses teaching over research, no attempt is made to build a comprehensive research collection.
 Library collection development is responsive to changing institutional and academic priorities.
 The curriculum itself is the primary guide to collection needs.
 A good quality collection is emphasized over quantity.

 All members of the Franklin Pierce University community are encouraged to make suggestions for acquisition of library materials.
 Please submit suggestions for new acquisitions using the Purchase Request Form: